sibiantony/ssleuth/README.md

 than a cipher ranking service.
 However to know which ciphers are used when a user connects to a website, browser support and/or an addon is necessary.
 Firefox started exposing the full cipher suite name from version 25.0.
-Users can see the cipher suite by going to the URL notification lock icon -> More information or Page Info -> Security -> Technical details.
+Users can see the cipher suite by going to the `URL notification lock icon -> More information` or `Page Info -> Security -> Technical details`.
 The user can see the cipher suite used for connection and firefox's assessment of the strength of the cipher.